spiffe/spiffe-helper/examples/postgresql/README.md

 sudo -u postgres ./spiffe-helper -config examples/postgresql/helper.conf
 ```

+The spiffe-helper is now notified by the WorkloadAPI on each SVID rotation.
+It updates the certificates and signal PostgreSQL to reload the configuration.

 ### 9. Connect to postgresql
-Connect to posgresql running the provided script with your current user.
+Connect to posgresql running the provided script with the `postgresql-client` user.
 ```
-examples/postgresql/connect.sh
+sudo -u postgresql-client examples/postgresql/connect.sh
 ```